 Skip to main content

-The Oahu Metropolitan Planning Organization (OahuMPO) is accepting comments on the Oahu Regional Transportation Plan 2050 (ORTP 2050) draft report, the federally required long-range transportation plan guiding transportation investments on Oahu through 2050.
+The Oʻahu Metropolitan Planning Organization (OahuMPO) has completed the public review and comment period for the Draft Oʻahu Regional Transportation Plan 2050 (Draft ORTP 2050), the federally required long-range transportation plan guiding transportation investments on Oʻahu through 2050.

 The OahuMPO complies with Title VI of the Civil Rights Act of 1964.
-Language assistance and ADA accommodations are available at no cost upon request by contacting OahuMPO staff at oahumpo@oahumpo.org.
-Requests should be made as early as possible to allow adequate time to respond.
+Language assistance and ADA accommodations are available at no cost upon request by contacting oahumpo@oahumpo.org.

 Make it Make Sense: Oahu Regional Transportation Plan 2050